A Git workflow with the terminal

 Step 2: Create a new branch

-To use the collaboration workflow discussed in the lecture, you need to create a new branch when you want to do some work.
-Let’s say, I want to add some vegan pie recipe.
+Let’s say, you want to add a vegan pie recipe to your friend’s cook book.
+To use the collaboration workflow discussed in the lecture, you need to create a new branch to work on.

 git branch add_vegan_pie